valentjn/uni-stuttgart-beamer-template/README.md

 ### PDFL<sup>A</sup>T<sub>E</sub>X

-Of course, you can also compile the example application in the traditional way using
+Of course, you can also compile the example presentation in the traditional way using
 ```
 cd tex